 © Len Kenna & Crystal Jordan 2014

-The Hindu, Gunga Brahm who was a hawker, an importer of women’s clothing, a Fishmonger with a shop in Lonsdale Street, Melbourne, Victoria, and a Champion Wrestler in Australia challenged the Sikh Wrestler, Buttan Singh, for the Australian Wrestling Championship staged at Wirth’s Circus, Melbourne as The Revival of Wrestling, it was held on the 30 April 1903 and the first Australian Championship Match after the Federation of Australia in 1901.
-Gunga Brahm won the match making him the first holder of the Championship of Australian Wrestling.
+The Hindu, Gunga Brahm who was a hawker, an importer of women’s clothing, a Fishmonger with a shop in Lonsdale Street, Melbourne, Victoria, and a Champion Wrestler in Australia challenged the Sikh Wrestler, Buttan Singh, for the Australian Wrestling Championship staged at Wirth’s Circus, Melbourne as The Revival of Wrestling, it was held on the 30 April 1903.
+Gunga Brahm won the match making him the first Hindu to win the Championship of Australian Wrestling.
 Buttan Singh said, “You’re a better man than I am Gunga Brahm.”
 Buttan Singh then challenged Gunga Brahm for the Australian Wrestling Championship held on the 2 May 1903.
 Buttan Singh won that Championship.
 Gunga Brahm died aged 44 and was cremated at Koroit, Victoria on 1 February 1916.
 300 people came to his funeral.
 It is not known what happened to Buttan Singh.

 The most well-known amateur wrestler during post World War Two was Bakhtawar (Buck) Singh Samrai from Cairns, Queensland.
 Buck was the eldest of three boys and they were the sons of Bakhtawar (Buck) Singh Samrai Senior, who migrated to Australia in 1910.
 How Buck senior was able to enter Australia is not known, but at that time the “White Australia Policy” was being strictly enforced.
 Two of Buck’s brothers were wrestlers.
 Sarwan (Peter) wrestled at 18 stone, two stone lighter than Buck who tipped the scales at 20 stone.
 His other brother Sital (Sid) was the Queensland Welterweight champion and held that title for a number of years.
 In 1954 Sarwan (Peter) Singh Samrai was elected Acting Secretary for the Cairns Boxing and Wrestling Club, he was also a referee for boxing and wrestling.
 Buck was a referee at the Cairns Boxing and Wrestling Club, which also provided training facilities for the local community and staged boxing and wrestling tournaments as a means of providing competitions for the youth of Cairns.